 In response to some negative emotions we have gathered during our UI research, we have also put a lot of attention to design icons with no fill as well as not having sharp shapes.
 The objective was to create a calm and simple environment to not overwhelm our users.
 To convey positive messages, we have also used the meaning of our accent color.
 This is why we have used the yellow to display Match notifications (see the unique selling proposition section for more information).
 Finally, we thought room visuals should also create user interest by conveying as much light as possible.

-From the beginning of the project, we knew we would have to deal with a tight planning.
+From the beginning of the project, we knew we would have to deal with tight planning.
 To make sure to meet the deadlines we have focused our thinking on the room seeker.
 We have more especially put our efforts on search criterions definition as well as the process to arrange a viewing.
 However, to have a more refined version of the MVP, I have designed additional screens.
 Please note that these new screens have not been tested.

 How we are different

-We knew we were not the only one to tackle the problem of the shared space.
+We knew we were not the only ones to tackle the problem of the shared space.
 However, we thought there was room for improvement.
 Here is how our application is different from the current solutions.

 It has been such an interesting journey to design this mobile application.
 Dealing with a short constraint forced us to be extremely organized and efficient to meet our deadlines.
 In this context, our research phase has been essential to identify user expectations and frustrations.
 This is how we have discovered two important discoveries.
 Contrary to what we thought, landlords are rarely involved in finding new tenants for their property.
-We have also discovered how important communication, was in the room search process, or in roommates daily life.
+We have also discovered how important communication, was in the room search process, or in roommates' daily life.
 Security and character compatibility were also major concerns.
-In addition to these discoveries, designing the room seeker and roommate seekers flows help us to identify pain points.
+In addition to these discoveries, designing the room seeker and roommate seekers flows helped us to identify pain points.

 These insights have been very precious when we have started to sketch our solution.
 Using the design studio method gave us the freedom to explore different approaches as well as identifying missing screens in the room search flow.
 Then, digitalizing our ideas into wireframes and building a prototype allowed us to verify or not our assumptions.
-This is how we found out that offering a review system to evaluate a shared accommodation was not the right approach to building security and trust.
+This is how we found out that offering a review system to evaluate shared accommodation was not the right approach to building security and trust.

 Thanks again to our users, we have also been able to build our brand identity.
 Gathering their insights helped us to translate their mixed feelings into a design conveying calm and friendliness.

 Even if we are quite satisfied with the end result, we would have liked to have more time to design and test more screens, especially on the roommate seeker side.
-Focused for now on the search process (room or roommate), we think the application could evolve and facilitate users life after finding their shared accommodation.
+Focused for now on the search process (room or roommate), we think the application could evolve and facilitate users' life after finding their shared accommodation.
 Letting users pay their rent or organizing house cleaning chores, are some of the ideas we had to make the application evolving.

 Thanks for reading!